fourstepper/old-robinopletal.com/site/content/posts/tailscale.md

 For some unknown reason, I love learning and adopting new stuff, especially the stuff that strikes me as cool.

-One day, I came across yet another article from soneone talking about how cool Tailscale was.
-I've heard about it before, but haven't given it too much thought then, and just a bit more thought this time, even if I could appreciate the simplicity and *coolness* of the solution.
+One day, I came across yet another article talking about how cool Tailscale was.
+I've heard about it before, didn't given it much thought, not then, not now, even if I could appreciate the simplicity and *coolness* of the solution.

 "My VPN remote access setup works well enough, so why change it?"